mantidproject/mantid/docs/source/algorithms/DirectILLReduction-v1.rst

 Outputs
 #######

 The algorithm will transform the time-of-flight and spectrum numbers of *InputWorkspace* into :math:`S(q,\omega)` at its output.
 For :math:`2\theta` to :math:`q` transformation, :ref:`SofQWNormalisedPolygon <algm-SofQWNormalisedPolygon>` is used.
-By default, the output is converted from histograms to point data, and :ref:`Transpose <algm-Transpose>` is applied to it.
+By default, the output is transposed by :ref:`Transpose <algm-Transpose>`.
 This behavior can be turned off by the *Transpose* property.

 The optional :math:`S(2\theta,\omega)` output can be enabled by the *OutputSofThetaEnergyWorkspace*.